 Analyze it, be very precise, up to the point that it is as precise and exhaustive as possible.
 What is it precisely that you will be missing?
 What would be the worst case scenario?

-Actually, step 1 alone will probably dissipate a good part of your fears.
+Actually, step 1 alone will probably dissipate many of your fears.

 For instance, when considering transitioning to music, I had been thinking: “I will need to downgrade my housing, yet I am afraid of leaving Paris.”
 That fear ran in the background of my mind, unanalyzed.